 ALWAYS use Gmail, Hotmail, Outlook and other free email addresses, and ALL their communications and documents are presented in English, no matter the "native language" they claim to have (e.g., a "German" scammer will ALWAYS write his messages in English, even to a German translation company, and will respond in English to any messages in German).
 When asked why she didn't write Italian to an Italian company, scammer "Elena Mazzotta" replied this: «About our conversations, I talk with all my clients with English language even if they are Italian, because of a lot of reasons such that to find my emails easily when I need to search about anything, to improve my English language and a lot of things that make my works easier»!!!

 Given the large numbers of email addresses used by scammers, they created what they call "monitor" addresses (See Note 3 for more info).
-A "monitor" email address is a consolidating address to which emails sent to all other addresses are collected, i.e., an address to monitor all their email addresses.
+A "monitor" email address is a consolidating address to which responses to emails sent from all their addresses are collected, i.e., an address serving to monitor all their email addresses.
 When they get careless, they respond to emails thru their "monitor" addresses: